telosnetwork/gas-oracle-bridge/antelope/README.md

 ## Build

+First you must create the build directory, you can do so using

+`mkdir build`

-You can build the contract using
+You can then build the contract using

 `bash build.sh`

 ## Deploy

-First you must create the build directory, you can do so using

-`mkdir build`

-You can then deploy the contract using cleos
+Next, you can deploy the contract using cleos

 `cleos --url http://testnet.telos.caleos.io set contract YOUR_ACCOUNT_NAME /full/path/to/folder/antelope build/gas.bridge.wasm`

 ## Configure

-You then need to configure the EVM address of the EVM contract that is part of the bridge (see the [evm](https://github.com/telosnetwork/gas-oracle-bridge/tree/master/evm) folder)
+Finally, you need to configure the EVM address of the EVM contract that is part of the bridge (see the [evm](https://github.com/telosnetwork/gas-oracle-bridge/tree/master/evm) folder)

 Use cleos to do so with